Industries Served

 -

-What’s the difference in passivation and electropolishing?
+What’s the difference between passivation vs. electropolishing?

 As a non-electrolytic process, passivation uses solutions like citric and nitric acids instead of an electrical current used in electropolishing to create a inert oxide layer / film and remove free iron and foreign matter from metal surfaces.